Subject: B1) How are tropical cyclones named?

 For listings of the current names being used see B2.

 Tropical cyclones are named to provide ease of communication between forecasters and the general public regarding forecasts, watches, and warnings.
 Since the storms can often last a week or longer and that more than one can be occurring in the same basin at the same time, names can reduce the confusion about what storm is being described.
-According to Dunn and Miller (1960), the first use of a proper name for a tropical cyclone was by an Australian forecaster early in the 20th century.
-He gave tropical cyclone names "after political figures whom he disliked.
+According to Dunn and Miller (1960), the first use of a proper name for a tropical cyclone was by Clement Wragge, an Australian forecaster late in the 19th century.
+He first designated tropical cyclones by the letters of various alphabets, then started using South Sea Island girls' names.
+When the new Australian government failed to create a federal weather bureau and appoint him director, he to took to naming cyclones "after political figures whom he disliked.
 By properly naming a hurricane, the weatherman could publicly describe a politician (who perhaps was not too generous with weather-bureau appropriations) as 'causing great distress' or 'wandering aimlessly about the Pacific.'".

-From 1950 to 1952, tropical cyclones of the North Atlantic Ocean were identified by the phonetic alphabet (Able-Baker-Charlie-etc.), but in 1953 the US Weather Bureau switched to women's names.
-In 1979, the WMO and the US National Weather Service (NWS) switched to a list of names that also included men's names.
+From 1950 to 1952, tropical cyclones of the North Atlantic Ocean were identified by the phonetic alphabet (Able-Baker-Charlie-etc.), but in 1953 the US Weather Bureau switched to women's names after the Armed Services' practice.
+In 1979, under political pressure, the US National Weather Service (NWS) requested that the WMO's Region IV Hurricane Committee switch to a hurricane name list that alternated men's and women's names.

 The Northeast Pacific basin tropical cyclones were named using women's names starting in 1959 for storms near Hawaii and in 1960 for the remainder of the Northeast Pacific basin.
 In 1978, both men's and women's names were utilized.